wpswings/wallet-system-for-woocommerce/README.md

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE WALLET SYSTEM OFFERS

+* Allow Your Customers to Withdraw funds using PayPal.
+* Allow Cashback on Wallet Recharge.
 * Customization of the feature restriction message.
 * Display cashback restriction messages on the use of skipped payment gateways.
 * Merchants can limit the minimum/maximum value customers add to their Wallets.